gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 | The ``repr()`` function can be used to create a string of Python code that can be sent by radio.
 | SoundEffect(500, 2500, 500, 255, 0, 3, 0, 18)

+| This code below allows two or more microbits to send and receive sound effects to each other over radio.
+| When a user presses the A-button, it sends the predefined sound effects to all other microbits in the same radio group.
+| When a microbit receives a sound effect, it plays the sound effect.
+| The sound effects are represented as strings of parameters that are sent over the radio and then converted back into sound effects on the receiving microbit.

+| ``snd_eff_str = repr(snd_var)``: This line is using the built-in Python function repr() to create a string representation of the snd_var object, which is an instance of the SoundEffect class.
+The repr() function returns a string that would yield an object with the same value when passed to eval().
+In this case, it returns a string that looks like a valid Python expression, which could be used to recreate an object with the same value.

+| ``start = snd_eff_str.find("(") + 1``: This line is finding the position of the first opening parenthesis “(” in the snd_eff_str string, and adding 1 to it.
+This is done to get the start index for slicing the string to extract the parameters of the SoundEffect.

+| ``end = snd_eff_str.find(")")``: This line is finding the position of the first closing parenthesis “)” in the snd_eff_str string.
+This is the end index for slicing the string.

+| ``params = snd_eff_str[start:end]``: This line is slicing the snd_eff_str string from start to end to get the parameters of the SoundEffect.
+The result is a string of numbers separated by commas, which represent the parameters of the SoundEffect.

+| ``mparams = tuple(map(int, incoming_message.split(',')))``: This line is splitting the `incoming_message` string at each comma and converting each resulting string to an integer.
+The results are then packed into a tuple and assigned to `mparams`.

+| ``sound_effect = audio.SoundEffect(*mparams)``: This line is creating a `SoundEffect` object from the `audio` module.
+The `*mparams` syntax is using tuple unpacking to pass the values in `mparams` as arguments to `SoundEffect`.

+| In summary, these lines of code are converting a SoundEffect object to a string representation, and then extracting the parameters of the SoundEffect from the string.
+This allows the parameters to be sent over the radio as a string, and then converted back into a SoundEffect on the receiving microbit.

 .. code-block:: python